johnwquarles/Cohort7Website/README.md

 ##Setup
 - git clone the repo
-- `bundle install` (install bundler with "gem install bundler" if you don't have it already)
+- Install bundler if you don't have it already with "gem install bundler"
+- `bundle install`
+- To run the server do "bundle exec jekyll serve"

+##More Tips
+-made originally from the Skinny Bones theme.
+Here's the [documentation](https://mmistakes.github.io/skinny-bones-jekyll/getting-started/)